Path integrals, complex probabilities and the discrete Weyl representation: Discrete multi-resolution representation of quantum field theory

 Wavelet representations of quantum field theories have been discussed by a number of authors \cite{best:1994} \cite{federbush:1995} \cite{1995NuPhB.436..414H} \cite{Battle:1999} \cite{best:2000} \cite{Ismail1:2003} \cite{Ismail2:2003} \cite{altaisky:2007} \cite{albeverio:2009} \cite{altaisky:2010} \cite{altaisky:2010} \cite{altaisky:2013} \cite{Bulut:2013bg} \cite{altaisky:2013b} \cite{PhysRevA.92.032315} \cite{PhysRevLett.116.140403} \cite{altaisky:2016b} \cite{altaisky:2016c} \cite{altaisky:2016} \cite{altaisky:2017} \cite{Polyzou:2017wnj} \cite{Neuberger2018} \cite{Tomboulis1} \cite{Polyzou:2020ifj} \cite{Altaisky:2021hbq} \cite{brennan3}.
 What is relevant is that the Hamiltonian (\ref{wav2}) has the form $\tilde{H} = \tilde{H}_1(p)+\tilde{H}_2(x)\to \tilde{H}_1(\Pi)+\tilde{H}_2(\Phi)$, except it involves an infinite number of degrees of freedom.
 It is diagonal and quadratic in the discrete momentum operators and has a non-trivial (almost local) dependence on the $\Phi_n$ operators.

 The advantage of this basis is that it has natural volume and resolution truncations.
-For reactions taking place in a finite volume with a finite energy a finite number of these degrees of freedom should provide a good approximation.
 This reduces the problem to a problem with a finite number of discrete degrees of freedom.
-In addition the truncated Hamiltonian still has the form (\ref{wav2}), except the sums are only over the retained discrete modes.
+In addition, the truncated Hamiltonian still has the form (\ref{wav2}), except the sums are only over the retained discrete modes.
 As the volume and resolution are increased (i.e as more modes are added) the parameters of the theory have to be adjusted to keep the some physical observables constant.

 The truncated problem is a finite number of degree of freedom generalization of the one degree of freedom problem discussed in the section \ref{scatt}.